Skip to main content

 support the service.
 With this topology, the set of network

-a group of customers and/or services.
+group of services.

 Based on the mechanisms described in section 2, a group of resource-